anirugu/anirugu/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Anirudha Gupta and I am a software engineer at guardian life insurance.
+My name is Anirudha Gupta.
 I am a full stack engineer.
 I do work on backend and frontend to make good looking complicated functionality web-apps.
 I started my professional career at Teknikforce where I used to work on a functionality of a Desktop software, Mobile-apps, Web-apps.
 I develop a mobile website at the time when UC Browser and Opera Mobile is the only browser for browsing.

 Almost 10 years ago I used to communicate with Microsoft's employee on connect.microsoft.com where I discuss the functionality they release in Visual Studio and Tools.
 I got appreciation letter from [Microsoft](http://geekswithblogs.net/anirugu/archive/2013/03/11/visual-studio-2012-thank-you.aspx)